Everything we know about Texas mass shooting that left five dead

 How a complaint over gun noise turned into a mass murder: What we know about Texas shooting

-Five people, including an eight-year-old child and a 15-year-old girl, were killed in the Friday night violence in San Jacinto County, writes Andrea Blanco
+Five people, including an eight-year-old child, were killed in the Friday night violence in San Jacinto County, writes Andrea Blanco

 A Texas man allegedly opened fire on his neighbours after they asked him to stop shooting rounds in his yard, authorities in Texas said on Saturday (29 April).

-Five people, including an eight-year-old child and a 15-year-old girl, were killed in the Friday night violence, according to the San Jacinto County Sheriff’s Office.

-The gunman, identified as 38-year-old Francisco Oropeza, shot his neighbours with an AR-15 style rifle after they asked him to stop firing rounds in his yard because they had children trying to sleep.
-Mr Oropeza fled the scene after the violence, but has since been surrounded by law enforcement, NPR reports.
+Five people were killed in the Friday night violence, according to the San Jacinto County Sheriff’s Office.
+The gunman, 38-year-old Francisco Oropesa, is accused of shooting his neighbours with an AR-15 style rifle after they asked him to stop firing rounds in his yard because they had children trying to sleep.

-“The neighbours walked over and said … ‘Hey man, can you not do that, we’ve got an infant in here trying to sleep’ or whatever,” Sheriff Greg Capers said, per the Washington Post.
-“They went back in their house and then we have a video of him walking up their driveway with his AR-15.”
+Five people, whose ages ranged from eight to 31, were killed “execution style,” police said.

+Earlier reports by NPR suggested police had located and surrounded the suspect somewhere in the Houston area, but a Saturday night update by the SJCSO stated that Mr Oropesa is still at large.
+On Sunday night, the FBI said in a statement that Mr Oropesa is considered armed and dangerous and the public is advised not to approach him.

+SJCSO Sheriff Greg Capers said Mr Oropesa “could be anywhere,” adding that investigators have found a cell phone and clothing believed to belong to Mr Oropesa.
+K-9 units from the Texas Department of Correction “picked up a scent and then … lost that scent in the water,” according to Fox News.

-The deceased, who ranged in age from eight to their early forties, were originally from Honduras.
-Authorities at the scene told reporters that Mr Oropeza, an illegal alien from Mexico, had been deported at least twice before the tragedy on Friday night, according to Univision 45 Houston.
+The deceased were originally from Honduras.
+Authorities at the scene told reporters that Mr Oropesa, an illegal alien from Mexico, had been deported at least twice before the tragedy on Friday night, according to Univision 45 Houston.

 Here’s everything we know about the shooting: